brianpipa/OverdriveMP3Downloader/README.md

 You can rerun the code on the ODM file multiple times, but it will skip any files you already have. if you need it to download the file(s) again, delete the MP3(s) or the cover image and it will re-download them.

 ## Obtain an ODM file
 This is a little trickier than it used to be.
 Here is how I do it...
-Once you checkout an audiobook from Overdrive/Libby, go to your loans on the Overdrive site for you library.
+Once you checkout an audiobook from OverDrive/Libby, go to your loans on the OverDrive site for you library.
 This URL will look like https://YOURLIBRARY.overdrive.com/account/loans - some actual examples are:
 * https://wakegov.overdrive.com/account/loans
 * https://hcplc.overdrive.com/account/loans
 * https://alexandria.overdrive.com/account/loans